marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

 ## Identifying Entitiy Capabilities

-   The standard must provide means for disovering  Inventory of power components' their capabilities, optimization
+   The standard must provide means for discovering  Inventory of power components' their capabilities, optimization
     control capabilities, nominal condition use.
    In addition, The standard must provide means for disovering supported power state of each network device within the network and power relationship between component within network device and across network devices.